Mt. Unzen 雲仙岳

 A place of natural beauty and breathtaking views

-Despite all this, Mt.
-Unzen remains an area of astounding natural beauty.
+Mt.
+Unzen is an area of great natural beauty.
 With its azaleas in the spring and fiery autumn leaves, Mt.
 Unzen earns a place among Nagasaki's most beautiful natural environments.

-Additionally, a ropeway was built from Nita Pass to Mt.
-Myoken to allow visitors to truly enjoy the views the mountain has to offer.
+Additionally, a ropeway was built from Nita Pass to Myokendake to allow visitors to truly enjoy the views the mountain has to offer.